Sip & Savor: 20+ Delicious Cantonese Words For Coffee

 Coffee culture in Hong Kong was introduced by the British during the colonial era, and an array of new Cantonese words for coffee was needed.
 Coffee culture has since evolved into a distinctly Hong Kong phenomenon.

 Today, you’ll find a range of coffee options, from traditional Hong Kong-style milk tea (known locally as “silk stockings tea”) to espresso-based drinks that would make any coffee snob proud.
-So, let’s take a short break and settle back for a sip of Hong Kong’s incredible coffee culture.
+So, let’s take a short break and settle back for a sip of Hong Kong’s incredible coffee culture and learn Cantonese words too.

 Coffee – Kāfēi (咖啡)